Luca-Crozzoli/Advanced-Programming-2020-2021-BST/README.md

 ## Short report
 ### What I understood
-- How to worte and how to use a Makefile
+- How to write and use a simple Makefile
-- clarify the concepts introudced in the lectures
+- Clarified the concepts introduced during lectures
-- know something more about the alogrithms behind the BST
+- Learned something more about the algorithms behind the BST